binkley/koko-krunch/README.md

    stored as MSB followed by LSB.
 2. All data is kept contiguously: there is no padding between data unless explicitly stated.
-3. A buffer is a sequence of records, and is terminated with a 0 byte past the last record (in addition to any 0 bytes from records themselves).
+3. A buffer is a metadata prefix followed by a sequence of records, and is terminated with a 0 byte past the last record (in addition to any 0 bytes from records themselves).
+4. The metadata prefix is 5 bytes long:
+    1. 4 bytes spelling "KOKO" in ASCII.
+    2. 1 byte for the format version, presently set to version 0.
 4. A record is a triple:
     1. A 4-byte (32-bit integer) count of the payload length.
     2. A variable-length byte sequence payload specific to the data type.